Slip into a secret garden. Climb to a rooftop oasis. Stroll an elevated park. To get a fresh angle on a city, take a walk on its green side.

 We are drawn to cities for their dazzling lights, their bustling streets, and their dynamic cultural blends.
 But sometimes we need a break from the noise, the crowds, the urbanness of it all.
 And when we find a green space—tucked between buildings, growing from a wall, blooming in a reclaimed lot—another side of a city reveals itself.

-“Humans have this incredible ingenuity to turn little corners of spare space into remarkable green resources for the public,” says Toby Musgrave, the author of the new book Green Escapes (Phaidon, 2018), which features a diverse collection of more than 260 urban parks and gardens around the world.
+“Humans have this incredible ingenuity to turn little corners of spare space into remarkable green resources for the public,” says Toby Musgrave, the author of Green Escapes: The Guide to Secret Urban Gardens (Phaidon, 2018), which features a diverse collection of more than 260 urban parks and gardens around the world.

 For travelers, parks—particularly ones off the beaten path—offer both a new angle on a city and a place to simply absorb your experience.
 “I love walking in cities, but at some point, you need to sit down, have a sandwich, rest your feet, and just reflect on what you’ve seen,” Musgrave says.
 For his book, he sought out visually arresting, lesser-known sanctuaries with a story to tell.
 “Each one has its own individual character, but they are all three-dimensional works of art,” he says.
 Here, you’ll find our suggestions (as well as Musgrave’s) for the best places around the world to find peace, draw inspiration, take in the view, or go for a stroll.
 Because the most stimulating urban jungles have a bit of the actual jungle in them, too.